daverosoff/mcgd/workshops/09/Workshop.md

 \subsection{When order matters}

 \question Let $C$ be the circular cap consisting of those points of $\mathbf{D}$ whose $x$-coordinates are at least $-1/2$.
 Draw $C$, and try to find limits for an iterated integral over it in one or the other order.
-Are  they equivalent?
+Does it make a difference which order you choose?

 \dwrspace{2}